AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/multisite-targeted-content.md

 To break inheritance of targeted content in an activity:

-1. Navigate to the page where you want to detach the live copy from the master and tap or click **Targeting** in the mode drop-down menu.
+1. Navigate to the page where you want to detach the live copy from the master and select **Targeting** in the mode drop-down menu.
 1. If your page is linked to an area that is a live copy, you see the inheritance status.
-Tap or click **Start Targeting**.
+Select **Start Targeting**.
 1. Select **Detach Live Copy** from the drop-down menu in the toolbar.
 AEM confirms that you want to detach the live copy.
-1. Tap or click **Detach** to detach the live copy from the activity.
+1. Select **Detach** to detach the live copy from the activity.
 After it is detached, the drop-down menu regarding inheritance no longer displays.
 The activity is now a local activity.

    ![Local activity](/help/sites-cloud/authoring/assets/multisite-winter.png)